 Tru-tension sent me one of their chain monkeys to try out.

 Made from a plastic moulding, with a threaded rod, plastic handle and a metal dome, it is a simple design.
 The kind of simple design that has you scratching your head wondering why you didn’t think of it first.
 The first thing to do is to work out where on the monkey’s scale you sit.
 This accounts for the manufacturer’s recommended tension setting, and also what chain size you are using as the common 525 and 520 have different measurements.
 Once you work this out, you adjust a locking ring so that the monkey won’t go past this point.
 Next up you need to hang the monkey over your chain.
 Once done, wind the big plastic handle until the stop (that you adjusted before stops against the monkey).
 This pretension the chain and puts the correct amount of slack in the chain.
 Then the chain tension can be tightened on the rear axle blocks until tight.

-Once tight on the axle blocks, slacken off the monkey, wipe off any excess chain lube and tuck him safely away for next time.
-By pre-tensioning it to the manufacturer’s setting the tension will be good, and correct first time around, instead of having to make an adjustment on the blocks and re-checking it each time.
-The hardest part of it is working out the required setting right at the beginning, but this is not a hard task at all.
+Once tight on the axle blocks, slacken off the monkey, wipe off any excess chain lube and put it away.
+By pre-tensioning it to the manufacturer’s setting the tension will be good, and correct first time around, instead of having to adjust the blocks and re-checking it each time.

-Overall it’s a useful tool I just don’t particularly see the need for it, tightening the chain isn’t the most difficult task and if you are not confident in doing it then this tool doesn’t make a difference to that.
+Overall I don’t particularly see the need for it.
+Tensioning the chain isn’t the most challenging task and if you are not confident to do it, then this tool doesn’t make a difference to that.
 I have always done my chain tension by eye and feel, and have never had any issues.